Here is the Collect for the Monday of the 3rd week of Advent.

 The verb accommodo is very cool.
-It means "to fit or adapt one thing to another, to lay, put, or hang on".
-When we apply pietas to God, it means "mercy".
-Visito if you look closely at it has a root similar to "vision".
-Visito means most basically "to go to see, to visit any one" but it also comes to mean "to punish" in the Christian Latin, such as the Vulgate (Psalms and Jeremiah).
-Think of "visiting" vengence oon someone.
+It means “to fit or adapt one thing to another, to lay, put, or hang on”.
+In English we have the word “lend”, as in “lend me your ears!”
+When we apply pietas to God, it means “mercy”.
+Visito if you look closely at it has a root similar to “vision”.
+Visito means basically “to go to see, to visit any one” but it also comes to mean “to punish” in the Christian Latin, such as the Vulgate (Psalms and Jeremiah).
+Think of “visiting” vengence oon someone.

 O Lord, we entreat You,

 attune the ears of Your mercy to our voice,